Jrogbaaa/The-Way/docs/chatbot.md

 1. The expert persona with 10+ years of experience
 2. Primary capabilities across different aspects of social media
+3. High-impact content strategies that drive 80% of engagement
+4. Platform-specific tactics optimized for each social network
-3. Guidelines for providing advice, including platform identification and reasoning
+5. Guidelines for providing advice, including platform identification and reasoning
-4. Structured response format with actionable components
+6. Structured response format with actionable components
-5. Diagnostic approaches for troubleshooting poor performance
+7. Diagnostic approaches for troubleshooting poor performance

 ## Troubleshooting